 - Intelligence: High 10/10

-Linda Koehl watched Speedy, a brown tabby cat, had a litter of six kittens in a barn in her cherry orchard on March 1st, 1982.
-She witnessed the birth of a new "Rex" cat breed mutation where a skinny, long, hairless kitten with large wide-spaced ears and a tabby pattern showing in their skin like a tattoo.
-At its six weeks, the kitten developed a sparse curly shorthaired coat with a brown classic tabby pattern.
-The kitten was named Curly.
-As she grows and matures, Curly developed a soft wavy coat.
+In the early 1980s in Oregon, United States, Linda Koehl watched a brown tabby barn cat have a litter of six kittens.
+She witnessed the birth of a new “Rex” cat breed mutation as one was a skinny, hairless kitten with large wide-spaced ears and a tabby pattern showing in their skin like a tattoo.
+At six weeks old, the kitten developed a sparse curly shorthaired coat with a brown classic tabby pattern.
+The kitten was named Curly and as she grew and matured, she developed a soft wavy coat.

-Over time, more curly-coated cats were developed and captivated visitors of the farm who told Linda she had something special.
-She entered these six cats in a cat show to see what the audience thought.
+Over time, more curly-coated cats were born, captivating visitors of the farm who told Linda she had something special.
+She entered six of these cats into a cat show to see what the audience thought.
 From then, she began a breeding program and established her unique cats as the LaPerm breed.

-LaPerm cats are different from any other cat breed because of their unique appearance and people-oriented characters.
-The cat breed has fascinated approximately everyone who has the chance of seeing one.
+LaPerm cats are different from any other cat breed because of the unique combination of their appearance and people-oriented characters.
 Once a LaPerm cat graces your home, you will have a hard time thinking of living with any other cat breed, and you may find it essential to have more than one.
-In addition, you will learn that listening to their purring and seeing how intelligent they can be as you train will give you that fluttering feeling of respect and love for the LaPerms.

-When a LaPerm cat is properly trained and familiarized at an early stage, they will thrive into being a well-behaved and well-rounded family pet.
+When a LaPerm cat is properly trained and familiarised at an early stage, they will thrive into being a well-behaved and well-rounded family pet.

 Their coats are low shedding, light, and hardly matt or tangle since they are without a heavy undercoat.
 Using a wide-toothed comb to brush them is ideal; however, bathing and brushing are not needed as they are meant to appear a little untidy.

-Their curly coats are lighter during summer, with some loss of their undercoat and on their neck for coolness.
-While in winter, mature Longhair LaPerms will have a full ruff and plumed tail.
-Shorthair LaPerm cats are not as affected seasonally and have a springy feel and a bottle brushtail.
+Their curly coats are lighter during summer as they lose some of their undercoat and fur on their neck for coolness.
+Meanwhile, in winter, mature Longhair LaPerms will have a full ruff and plumed tail.
+Short Hair LaPerm cats are not as affected seasonally and have a springy feel and a bottle brushtail.

-Brush your LaPerm's teeth weekly to avoid tartar buildup and tooth and gum diseases for their dental health.
+For their dental health, brush your LaPerm’s teeth weekly to avoid tartar buildup and tooth and gum diseases.
 Use a vet-approved pet toothbrush and toothpaste to clean their teeth and mouth effectively.
 To clean their nails, trim them regularly, as often as twice a month or as needed.
 Check their paws as well to see if it is healthy, injury and dirt-free.

 Make sure that their litter boxes are always clean.
 Because of their unique curly coat, dirt, debris, and clumped litter can cling to their fur and might be hard to remove.
-Also, they may ingest these matters and may cause irritation and blockage to their digestive system.
+Also, they may ingest these matters, which can cause irritation and blockage to their digestive system.
 Moreover, soiled litter boxes will push your LaPerm to use other areas of the house for their business.

 Lastly, it is best to keep your LaPerm as an indoor pet.
-Not only it will keep them safe from any diseases that they may acquire outdoors; or accidents and animal attacks.
-Keeping them indoors will keep them off from wandering outside and may intentionally or unintentionally be captured by passersby, who will be captivated by their unique beauty.
+This will keep them safe from acquiring feline diseases or getting in accidents or animal attacks.
+In addition, keeping them indoors will prevent them from being captured by passers by who are captivated by their unique beauty.

-LaPerms love getting attention and interaction from their families.
-That's why they are an excellent feline companion for families with children and other pets.
+LaPerms love receiving attention and interacting with their families.
+That’s why they make an excellent feline companion for families with children and other pets.
 Their playfulness is a match for children as they can be taught to play fetch and other interactive games.
-Just make sure to supervise their interaction to avoid any accidents or hurting the cat due to tail or coat pulling or mishandling.
+Just make sure to supervise their interaction to avoid any accidents such as coat pulling or mishandling.

-Bringing a LaPerm home when you have other pets in the household is easy as they can live harmoniously with other cats and cat-friendly dogs.
-Remember to introduce them gradually in controlled areas to make sure that they learn to get along well first.
+Bringing a LaPerm into a home with other pets is easy as they can live harmoniously with other cats and cat-friendly dogs.
+Still, remember to introduce them gradually in controlled areas to make sure that they learn to get along well first.